lojaintegrada/json-api/_format/1.0/index.md

 Clients and servers **MUST** send all LI:API payloads using the LI:API media type in the `Content-Type` header.

-Clients and servers **MUST** specify the `ext` media type parameter in the `Content-Type` header when they have applied one or more extensions to a LI:API document.

-Clients and servers **MUST** specify the `profile` media type parameters in the `Content-Type` header when they have applied one or more profiles to a LI:API document.

 ### <a href="#content-negotiation-clients" id="content-negotiation-clients" class="headerlink"></a> Client Responsibilities

-When processing a LI:API response document, clients **MUST** ignore any parameters other than `ext` and `profile` parameters in the server's `Content-Type` header.
+When processing a LI:API response document, clients **MUST** ignore any parameters in the server's `Content-Type` header.

-A client **MAY** use the `ext` media type parameter in an `Accept` header to require that a server apply all the specified extensions to the response document.

-A client **MAY** use the `profile` media type parameter in an `Accept` header to request that the server apply one or more profiles to the response document.

-> Note: A client is allowed to send more than one acceptable media type in the `Accept` header, including multiple instances of the LI:API media type.
-This allows clients to request different combinations of the `ext` and `profile` media type parameters.
-A client can use [quality values](https://tools.ietf.org/html/rfc7231#section-5.3.2) to indicate that some combinations are less preferable than others.
-Media types specified without a qvalue are equally preferable to each other, regardless of their order, and are always considered more preferable than a media type with a qvalue less than 1.

 ### <a href="#content-negotiation-servers" id="content-negotiation-servers" class="headerlink"></a> Server Responsibilities

+Servers **MUST** send all LO:API data in response documents with the header `Content-Type: application/json` without any media type parameters.

-If a request specifies the `Content-Type` header with the LI:API media type, servers **MUST** respond with a `415 Unsupported Media Type` status code if that media type contains any media type parameters other than `ext` or `profile`.
+Servers **MUST** respond with a `415 Unsupported Media Type` status code if a request specifies the header `Content-Type: application/json` with any media type parameters.

-If a request specifies the `Content-Type` header with an instance of the LI:API media type modified by the `ext` media type parameter and that parameter contains an unsupported extension URI, the server **MUST** respond with a `415 Unsupported Media Type` status code.

-> Note: LI:API servers that do not support version 1.1 of this specification will respond with a `415 Unsupported Media Type` client error if the `ext` or `profile` media type parameter is present.

-If a request's `Accept` header contains an instance of the LI:API media type, servers **MUST** respond with a `406 Not Acceptable` status code if all instances of that media type are modified with a media type parameter other than `ext` or `profile`.
-If every instance of that media type is modified by the `ext` parameter and each contains at least one unsupported extension URI, the server **MUST** also respond with a `406 Not Acceptable`.
+Servers **MUST** respond with a `406 Not Acceptable status` code if a request’s Accept header contains the LI:API media type and all instances of that media type are modified with media type parameters.

-If the `profile` parameter is received, a server **SHOULD** attempt to apply any requested profile(s) to its response.
-A server **MUST** ignore any profiles that it does not recognize.

-> Note: The above rules guarantee strict agreement on extensions between the client and server, while the application of profiles is left to the discretion of the server.

-Servers that support the `ext` or `profile` media type parameters **SHOULD** specify the `Vary` header with `Accept` as one of its values.
-This applies to responses with and without any [profiles] or [extensions] applied.

-> Note: Some HTTP intermediaries (e.g. CDNs) may ignore the `Vary` header unless specifically configured to respect it.

 ## <a href="#document-structure" id="document-structure" class="headerlink"></a> Document Structure